Lizzie (1957 film)

 Lizzie is a 1957 American film noir drama film directed by Hugo Haas.
 The film is based on the 1954 novel The Bird's Nest by Shirley Jackson and stars Eleanor Parker, Richard Boone and Joan Blondell.
 The popular songs "It's Not for Me to Say" and "Warm and Tender" were written for this film, and performed by Johnny Mathis, who played a piano player/singer in the film.
-(Both songs were subsequently included in Mathis' fifth album, Johnny's Greatest Hits).
 The film was produced by MGM Studios.

 Plot

 Elizabeth (Eleanor Parker) has recurring headaches and is plagued with insomnia.
 She is receiving letters from a woman called Lizzie, but Elizabeth can't remember knowing anyone named Lizzie.
 When Elizabeth is under hypnosis, her psychiatrist, Dr. Wright (Richard Boone), discovers Elizabeth has three personalities: The shy Elizabeth, the Mr. Hyde-like Lizzie, and the kind, well-adjusted Beth, the woman she always should have been.
 It is up to Dr. Wright to help Elizabeth to become Beth completely.
+In the end, the events of young Elizabeth's birthday are revealed: Her mother—an abusive alcoholic—came late to the child's birthday with her drunken boyfriend in tow.
+Elizabeth lost her temper with her, and she collapsed and died.
+Elizabeth blames herself for her mother's death.
+Elizabeth's Aunt Morgan, who has shown little sympathy for her niece's suffering, knew about this.
+Then Elizabeth retrieves another memory of that day: Her mother's boyfriend raped her.
+(This is shown through a prolonged sequence in which he slowly pursues her up the stairs and into her bedroom, concluding with a closeup of the girl's face.)
+She never told anyone.
+Aunt Morgan's is angry, shocked, and genuinely sorry.

+In the present, alone in her bedroom, a three-way mirror is the stage on which Beth fights and wins the battle for dominance.
+Dr. Wright promises that he will continue to help her learn to live.